UDCS/Autograder/README.md

 3. If yarn cannot run because of security restrictions, run the command `Set-ExecutionPolicy -ExecutionPolicy Unrestricted` in PowerShell as an admin. (read [this](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4) for more info)
 4. With the terminal opened from the project, run `cd web` `yarn` then `yarn run dev`.
 It will show in the terminal "built in <x>ms" after it is finished, during which point you can Ctrl+C to exit out of the command.
 5. With the terminal opened from the main project folder, run `go install github.com/air-verse/air@latest` to install air

+## How to install postgres

+### Mac
+1. Download the most recent version of postgres via their [installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) under the column "Mac OS X"
+2. Go through the steps in the installer.
+When it prompts you to set up your database admin make the username `postgres` and password `postgres`.
+3. After the install is finished, open pgAdmin which will prompt you to type in your password (`postgres`) to connect to your local server that's been setup via the installation.
+4. On the left column under the dropdown menu for `PosgreSQL [Version #]` right click `Databases` and click `Create` > `Database...`.
+5. Name it `autograder` and click Save

 ## How to build the binary